Local Base Change via Tate Cohomology: Lifting to -adic groups

 We can then apply theorem \ref{cusplift} to our current situation.
 Let $F \supset E$ be a degree $l$ unramified extension of local fields of characteristic 0 and residue characteristic $p$.
-Let also $\pi$ be an integral $l$-adic representation of $\GL{n}{k}$ and $\rho$ the correspondent Frobenius-fixed representation of $\GL{n}{k_l}$.
-We know that the reduction mod $l$ $r_l (\pi)$ is the Frobenius twist of $ \tau = T^0(\rho)$, as modular $\GL{n}{k}$-representations. \\ We lift all four representations through the process described in theorem \ref{cusplift}, obtaining representation of $p$-adic reductive groups.
-We denote the new representations by using the same letters in a bold font: respectively $\pmb \pi$ being an integral $l$-adic representation of $\GL{n}{E}$ lifting $\pi$ and $ \pmb{ r_l (\pi) }$ being the lift of its reduction; $\pmb \rho$ is the correspondent integral $l$-adic representation of $\GL{n}{F}$ and the lift of the modular representation realized via Tate cohomology is denoted by $\pmb \tau$.
+Fix a common uniformizer $\varpi$ which pins down isomorphisms $F^* \cong \OO_F^* \times \Z$ and $E^* \cong \OO_E^* \times \Z$. \\ Let $\pi$ be an integral $l$-adic cuspidal representation of $\GL{n}{k}$ and $\rho$ the correspondent Frobenius-fixed cuspidal representation of $\GL{n}{k_l}$.
+We know that the Frobenius twist of the reduction mod $l$ $r_l (\pi)$ is isomorphic to $ \tau = T^0(\rho)$, as modular $\GL{n}{k}$-representations. \\ We lift all four representations through the process described in theorem \ref{cusplift}, using the isomorphisms provided by the fixed choice of $\varpi$, obtaining representation of $p$-adic reductive groups.
+We denote the new representations by using the same letters in a bold font: respectively $\pmb \pi$ being an integral $l$-adic representation of $\GL{n}{E}$ lifting $\pi$ and $ \pmb{ r_l (\pi) }$ being the lift of its reduction; $\pmb \rho$ is the corresponding integral $l$-adic representation of $\GL{n}{F}$ and the lift of the modular representation realized via Tate cohomology is denoted by $\pmb \tau$.
+Thanks to the common choice of uniformizers, $\pmb \pi$ and $\pmb \rho$ have the same central character restricted to $E^*$, and the same holds for the corresponding modular representations.